Top 7 Engagement Tactics To Convince Your Visitors Buy During First Session

 This also calls lead qualification:

-When customers choose one of the options, the leadbot route them to the specialist this the relevant field.
+When customers choose one of the options, the chatbot routes them to the specialist in this the relevant field.

-But that only a beginning.
+But that is only the beginning.
 Its mission is to assist website visitors without a human.
-Leadbot instantly answer simple queries and reduce the number of support tickets.
+Chatbot instantly answers simple queries and reduces the number of support tickets.

-These articles will help you work with the leadbot:
+These articles will help you work with the chatbot:

-- Dashly Leadbot: automate lead processing and increase the conversion rate
+- Dashly chatbot: automate lead processing and increase the conversion rate

 - 7 website chatbots for marketing, sales, and support teams